Automobile Insurance in Arizona

 In Arizona, The Root has the cheapest average rate for a driver with poor credit: $1,047 per year.
 At the other end of the spectrum, the most expensive sample rate in Arizona for these drivers is CSAA.
 Its average annual rate is a whooping $18,872.
 The next-most expensive insurer is State Farm, with a sample rate of $6,878.

-See also Car Insurance Colorado Quotes
+See also Car Insurance Quotes in North Carolina

 Your credit-based insurance score is one of the many factors that insurance companies use when determining your rate.
 It is an indication of how likely you are to file a claim in the future.
 To determine this, insurers draw correlations by looking at your credit history, in particular your record of debt repayment.
 If you have a poor credit history because of missed payments and the like, your car insurance rate likely will be higher than for someone with good credit.